-On October 4, 2010, Vera Bradley Designs, Inc. entered into an agreement to amend and restate its credit agreement with JPMorgan Chase Bank, as administrative agent, and certain other lenders.
+On October 4, 2010, Vera Bradley Designs, Inc. entered into an agreement to amend and restate our credit agreement with JPMorgan Chase Bank, as administrative agent, and certain other lenders.
 The amended and restated credit agreement provides for a revolving credit commitment of \$125.0 million and matures on October 3, 2015.
-All borrowings under the amended and restated credit agreement are collateralized by substantially all of the Company's assets.
+All borrowings under the amended and restated credit agreement are collateralized by substantially all of our assets.
 The credit agreement is also guaranteed by the Company.
-The credit agreement requires the Company to comply with various financial covenants, including a fixed charge coverage ratio of not less than 1.20 to 1.00 and a leverage ratio of not more than 3.50 to 1.00.
+The credit agreement requires us to comply with various financial covenants, including a fixed charge coverage ratio of not less than 1.20 to 1.00 and a leverage ratio of not more than 3.50 to 1.00.
 The agreement also contains various other covenants, including restrictions on the incurrence of certain indebtedness, liens, investments, acquisitions, and asset sales.
-The Company was in compliance with these covenants as of January 28, 2012.
+We were in compliance with these covenants as of February 2, 2013.

 Borrowings under the amended and restated credit agreement bear interest at either LIBOR plus the applicable margin (ranging from 1.05% to 2.05%) or the alternate base rate (as defined in the agreement) plus the applicable margin (ranging from 0.05% to 1.05%).
-The applicable margin is tied to the Company's leverage ratio.
-In addition, the Company is required to pay a quarterly facility fee (as defined in the agreement) ranging from 0.20% to 0.45% of the revolving credit commitment.
-At January 28, 2012, the weighted-average interest rate on the \$25.0 million of outstanding borrowings under the credit agreement was 1.68%.
-The Company had borrowing availability of \$100.0 million under the agreement as of January 28, 2012.
+The applicable margin is tied to our leverage ratio.
+In addition, we are required to pay a quarterly facility fee (as defined in the agreement) ranging from 0.20% to 0.45% of the revolving credit commitment.
+At February 2, 2013, the weighted-average interest rate on the \$15.0 million of outstanding borrowings under the credit agreement was 1.3%.
+We had borrowing availability of \$110.0 million under the agreement as of February 2, 2013.